djndl1/CSNotes/os/concepts/processes_threads.md

 - **pop-up thread**: start up a new thread in a distributed system when an incoming message is received.

-## Make Existing Code Multithreaded
+## Issues When Making Existing Code Multithreaded

 ### Global Variables